Windell2468/Anime-Hub/README.md

 Submitted by: **Jerry Rogers Jr**

-This web app: **is about creating a comment on an anime series.
-It allows users to comment on their favorite series, ask questions, and share quotes.**
+This web app: **allows users to comment on their favorite anime series, ask questions, and share quotes.
+It creates a space for anime fans to share opinions and start discussions.**

 Time spent: **9** hours spent in total